UltraMessaging/um_tgen/README.md

 ````
 The "um_tgen" command has created the context and the source,
 and is now waiting for you to enter a command.
-For example:
+For example, type a "sendc" command to send a message:
 ````
-repl? sentc 700 bytes 1 persec 1 msgs
+repl? sendc 700 bytes 1 persec 1 msgs
 repl?
 ````
-This sent one message.

 To exit the REPL loop, enter "control-d" (signals EOF on standard input).
 This continues the script to the next instruction.